Mid leveltech

 Q1

-Walk me through how you would analyze a suspicious network traffic pattern using tools like Wireshark or Zeek.
-What indicators would you look for to determine if it's a potential data exfiltration attempt?
+Walk me through how you would analyze a suspicious network packet capture file.
+What tools would you use, and what indicators of compromise would you look for?

 Q2